InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 ### TC String Format

-There are 4 distinct TC String segments that are joined together on a “dot” character.
-They are:
+There are 4 distinct TC string segments that are joined together on a “dot” character.
+They are the:

-*   The core vendor transparency and consent details
+* **Core** vendor transparency and consent details
+  * Always included and always first
-*   Disclosed vendors for validating OOB signaling
+* **Disclosed vendors** for validating OOB signaling
+  * Only included on globally-scoped TC strings
+  * Only included in CmpApi TCData calls if the publisher supports OOB signaling
-*   Allowed vendors for restricting OOB signaling to select vendors, and
+* **Allowed vendors** for restricting OOB signaling to select vendors
+  * Only included on globally-scoped TC strings
+  * Only included in CmpApi TCData calls if the publisher supports OOB signaling
+  * Only included in CmpApi TCData calls if the publisher would like to restrict which vendors may use OOB signaling
+  * Never included in a stored TC string; it's only appended on CmpApi TCData calls
-*   Publisher purposes transparency and consent for their own data uses.
+* **Publisher** purposes transparency and consent (Publisher TC) for their own data uses
+  * Included in both service-specific and globally-scoped TC strings surfaced through CmpApi
+  * May not be saved to the global scope, but may be saved to service-specific scope (this is up to the CMP)

 The _**[Core String](#the-core-string)**_ is always required and comes first and includes all the details required for communicating basic vendor transparency and consent.
 The remaining optional and arbitrarily ordered segments represent support for [out-of-band (OOB)](#signaling-oob-in-the-tc-string) signaling and [publisher purposes transparency and consent (publisher TC)](##publisher-purposes-transparency-and-consent).
-A TC String with all four segments is possible in certain conditions.
+A TC string with all four segments is possible in certain conditions.

-For example, a globally-scoped TC String with all four segments present would be surfaced through CMP API – not stored – and look like:
+For example, a globally-scoped TC string with all four segments present would be surfaced through CMP API – not stored – and look like:

 [ _**[Core String](#the-core-string)**_ ].[ _**[Disclosed Vendors](#disclosed-vendors-oob)**_ ].[ _**[AllowedVendors](#allowed-vendors-oob)**_ ].[ _**[Publisher TC](#publisher-purposes-transparency-and-consent)**_ ]

 ```
 BObdrPUOevsguAfDqFENCNAAAAAmeAAA.PVAfDObdrA.DqFENCAmeAENCDA.OevsguAfDq
 ```
-A service-specific TC String must contain a Core TC String and may optionally contain a _**[Publisher TC](#publisher-purposes-transparency-and-consent)**_ segment, but must not contain the OOB-related segments because those segments are not allowed in service-specific contexts:
+A service-specific TC string must contain a Core TC string and may optionally contain a _**[Publisher TC](#publisher-purposes-transparency-and-consent)**_ segment, but must not contain the OOB-related segments because those segments are not allowed in service-specific contexts:

 [ _**[Core String](#the-core-string)**_ ].[ _**[Publisher TC](#publisher-purposes-transparency-and-consent)**_ ]